What CRM Did for Pipeline, Commercial Truth Does for Knowledge

 This will change.
 It’s changing now.
 The companies that move first will have the same structural advantage that early CRM adopters had: not just better tools, but a fundamentally superior architecture for managing the information that drives revenue.

-The spreadsheet era for pipeline lasted about two decades.
-The document era for commercial knowledge has already lasted longer than that, and it’s ending - not because documents are bad, but because the scale, velocity, and regulatory requirements of AI-era commerce have exceeded what documents can handle.
+its ending, not because documents are bad, but because the scale and velocity of AI-era commerce have exceeded what documents can handle.

 Frequently Asked Questions